eclipse/kuksa.val/doc/system-architecture.md

 ![Deployment patterns](./pictures/sysarch_deployment.svg)

-That is the simplest expected deployment assumes the primary vehicle computer contains the fully populated VSS model for that vehicle.
-This is expected vehicles, that might only have one computer able to run KUKSA.val and protocols such as GRPC or VISS.
+The simplest expected deployment assumes that the primary vehicle computer contains the fully populated VSS model for a vehicle.
+This is the only possible deployment in vehicles, that only have one computer capable to run KUKSA.val and protocols such as GRPC or VISS.

-In a redundancy scenario there may be a backup vehicle computer with a KUKSA.val instance that is kept in sync, so that in case of a failover, the last known data is available immediately for all VSS datapoints.
+In a redundancy scenario there may be a backup vehicle computer with a KUKSA.val instance that is kept in sync, so that in case of a failover, the last known data is immediately available  for all VSS datapoints.
 We assume an optimized VSS Sync component to be used that might deal with one-way or two-way syncs.
 Currently KUKSA.val does not include a sync mechanism.

 A vehicle can have additional  domain controllers such as the powertrain controller.
 The Powertrain controller might use VSS to manage private internal datapoints not relevant to other domains.
 At the same time it is accessing VSS signals relevant to powertrain functionality provided by the VSS server on the central vehicle computer as well as providing higher level powertrain signals to the vehicle computer.